 Understanding Waterfall Methodology

-The waterfall methodology is a traditional project management approach where work flows in a linear sequence from one phase to another.
-Each stage, such as planning, designing, developing, testing, and deploying, must be completed before moving to the next stage.
+The waterfall methodology is an orthodox project management framework in which the work moves in a linear manner in one stage to another.
+Every stage like planning, designing, developing, testing and deploying of a system should be fulfilled before proceeding to the next stage.
 In the broader waterfall vs agile vs hybrid discussion, it is best suited for projects with well-defined goals and fixed requirements.

 1. Clear Structure